Homebound Delivery Service

 Assistive Listening System

 Program rooms on the Lower Level are equipped with an induction loop assistive listening system.
-Ask a staff person if you wish to take advantage of this technology when attending Library programs.
+Contact the Adult Programs staff if you wish to take advantage of this technology when attending Library programs.

 Connecticut Volunteer Services